nitzanav/active-admin/README.md

 ### General Task
-create active admin docker instance including CanCanCan and and according to the connection collection.
+create active admin docker instance including CanCanCan and and according to the account collection .(see below)

 ### Milestones: